 - Terminal antenna: Such an antenna also offers known, tested performance as well as low risk.
 A terminal antenna is usually the best choice for a low signal area, such as a basement.

-- Embedded Flex/PCB, SMD antenna: This type of antenna is more complex to configure for optimal performance and has higher risk but offers the benefit of low cost.
+- Embedded Flex/PCB, SMD antenna: This type of antenna is more complex to configure for optimal performance.
+It has a higher risk but offers the benefit of low cost.
 With its surface mount design (SMD), this type of antenna is ideal for high-volume deployments.

-- Custom antenna: A custom antenna addresses mechanical constraints and performance and can be molded to fit the product, enabling it to be placed where a standard antenna would not be an option.
+- Custom antenna: A custom antenna addresses mechanical constraints and performance.
+It can be molded to fit the product, enabling placement where a standard antenna would not be an option.

-Customized antenna technologies include LDS, which is the prevailing antenna manufacturing technology on the market and offers high design flexibility with surface mount technology (SMT) component integration possible.
-Advantages here include the ability to etch an antenna pattern on either a plastic carrier, or the underside of the product housing, but this can be more expensive than flexible printed circuit (FPC) or sheet metal technology and double curved surface designs are not possible.
+Customized antenna technologies include LDS, which is the prevailing antenna manufacturing technology on the market.
+It offers high design flexibility with surface mount technology (SMT) component integration possible.
+Advantages here include the ability to etch an antenna pattern on either a plastic carrier or the underside of the product housing.
+However, this can be more expensive than flexible printed circuit (FPC) or sheet metal technology.
+Double curved surface designs are not possible.
 FPC is an alternative option, sometimes using spring contacts for ease of assembly.
 However, FPC can offer limited layout complexity, with a cost between sheet metal and LDS.

 Research is key

-With so many different types of antennas, components and configuration considerations, the technology is not something to buy, plug in, turn on and it’s ready to use.
-To operate at all, and certainly to operate to its maximum capacity and provide optimal performance, antenna technologies should be selected carefully for their intended uses and locations.
+With so many different types of antennas, components, and configuration considerations, 5G technology is complex.
+It is not something to buy, plug in, turn on, and it’s ready to use.
+To operate at maximum capacity and deliver optimal performance, engineers should carefully select antenna technologies based on their intended uses and locations, especially for a complex 5G antenna system.